Mike Posner: Early life

-Michael Robert Henrion Posner was born on February 12, 1988, in Detroit, Michigan.
-He was raised in Southfield, Michigan, a northern suburb of Detroit.
+Michael Robert Henrion Posner was born on February 12, 1988, in Detroit.
+He grew up in Southfield, a northern suburb of Detroit.
 He has a sister who is six years older.
-His father was Jewish and his mother is Catholic.
-Posner went to Bingham Farms Elementary School, Berkshire Middle School and graduated from Groves High School, where he ran varsity track and cross-country.
-He attended Duke University, where he was a member of Sigma Nu fraternity.
-He graduated with a B.A. in Sociology with a 3.6 GPA.
+His father was a Jewish criminal defense lawyer and his mother is Catholic.
+Posner attended Bingham Farms Elementary School, Berkshire Middle School, and graduated from Groves High School where he ran varsity track and cross-country.
+He attended Duke University, where he was a member of the Sigma Nu fraternity.
+He graduated with a B.A. degree in sociology with a 3.6 GPA.

-Posner's father, Jon, a criminal defense lawyer, died on January 11, 2017; his mother is Roberta Henrion; and his sister, Emily Henrion Posner, is a civil rights attorney.
+Posner's father, Jon, died on January 11, 2017; his mother is Roberta Henrion; and his sister, Emily Henrion Posner, is a civil rights attorney.